gatherworkshops/python/_courses/levelthree/events.md

       ## Python Events

-      An "event" in Python is when something<br> happens that our app can react to.
+      An "event" in Python is when something happens that our app can react to.